goblindegook/littlefoot/README.md

 ## Options

-The script has many configurable options from having popovers instantiated on hover, to allowing multiple active footnotes, to setting specific timeouts for popover creation/deletion.
-It also returns an object that allows you to activate, remove, add breakpoints, and reposition popovers properly.
-All of these options and return functions are shown in detail at the script's [project page](http://www.bigfootjs.com/).
-You can also see a [demo of the project in action](http://www.bigfootjs.com/#demo) on the same page.
+The script has many configurable options from having popovers instantiated on hover, to allowing multiple active footnotes, to setting specific timeouts for popover activation and dismissal.
+It also returns an object that allows you to activate and dismiss popovers.

 ### `activateCallback`